stephenbradshaw/ad_ldap_dumper/README.md

 There is also a `BETA` option to collect only the attributes used to create Bloodhound output files `-bh-attributes`.
 When used, a particular defined and minimum set of attributes will be collected per object type to fulfil the data requirements for Bloodhound.
 Please report any issues.

 Precedence of application for options relating to attribute collection is `-query-config`, followed by `-bh-attributes` followed by `-attributes`, meaning that `-query-config` settings have priority, and so on, if multiple attribute options are used at once.

+If schema collection is enabled (which it is by default) then any requested attributes not present in the schema will be removed from queries, because they cannot be retrieved and may cause query errors.
+The removed entries will be listed at `DEBUG` logging level.
+If you want to see the attributes that are present in the directory you can run a schema collection (e.g. `-only-schema`) and check the `lDAPDisplayName` field for `attributeSchema` objects.

 # Bloodhound output